actions/github-script/README.md

 All scripts are now run with Node 20 instead of Node 16 and are affected by any breaking changes between Node 16 and 20

+The `previews` input now only applies to GraphQL API calls as REST API previews are no longer necessary - https://github.blog/changelog/2021-10-14-rest-api-preview-promotions/.

 ### V6

 Version 6 of this action updated the runtime to Node 16 - https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#runs-for-javascript-actions